 What Makes This Program Unique

-- All associate and bachelor's degree nursing graduates take the same national licensing exam (NCLEX) to become an RN; WCTC has one of the highest first-time pass rates in southeastern Wisconsin.
+- All associate and bachelor's degree nursing graduates take the same national licensing exam (NCLEX) to become an RN.
 View the current NCLEX pass rates.

 - Strong employer partnerships translate to over 100 area clinical sites.

-- After completing the second semester of core/technical nursing courses, students are eligible to receive a certificate of completion, take the Practical Nursing (PN) Licensure exam and work as an LPN while continuing Nursing studies.
+- After completing the fourth term of core/technical nursing courses, students are eligible to receive a certificate of completion, take the Practical Nursing (PN) Licensure exam and work as an LPN while continuing Nursing studies.

 - Gain realistic, scenario-based clinical practice in WCTC’s high-tech Human Patient Simulator (HPS) Lab along with developing a variety of hands-on skills in the Nursing Skills Lab.

 - Nursing Bridge Programs: We offer accelerated tracks for Licensed Practical Nurses and Paramedics to earn this degree.
 Learn more.

 For the courses you’ll take, semester sequence, pathways and course descriptions, view the program catalog page.